kayedee90/kayedee90/README.md

-## Hi there 👋
+## Hi

-Hello! 👋 I’m currently learning software development and data analytics through BeCode.
-This GitHub repository is where I practice coding, work on exercises, and build small projects to improve my skills.

-What to Expect Here
+I’m Kenny, an AI & Data Science student at BeCode, passionate about turning data into business insights and supporting decision-making.

+What’s in this GitHub:

-Practice exercises covering Python fundamentals, data types, loops, conditions, functions, and more
+Practice exercises in Python, SQL, and data manipulation

 Small projects and coding challenges from my course

-Explorations of data analysis and visualization
+Data analysis and visualization explorations, including Power BI dashboards

-Experimentation with different programming concepts and tools
+Real-world data projects, such as train departure analysis with the iRail API

-My Learning Goals
+My Goals:

-Develop solid problem-solving skills through coding
+Develop strong problem-solving skills through data analysis

-Build confidence writing clean, efficient Python code
+Build confidence in analyzing, visualizing, and interpreting data

-Gain hands-on experience with data manipulation and analysis
+Gain hands-on experience with real-world business and analytics projects

-Prepare for real-world coding projects and challenges

-Feel free to check out my progress and follow along!
+Feel free to explore my repositories and follow my progress.
 Suggestions and feedback are always welcome.